 You may come across some interesting rituals inside – witnessing a duck sacrifice is something we won’t forget!

-Parque Central La Paz & Mercado Central are also good examples of a typical Guatemalan city.
+Parque Central La Paz & Mercado Central are also good examples of a typical city in Central America.

-Semuc Champey is one of the most popular Guatemala attractions, especially with young backpackers.
+Semuc Champey is one of the most popular destinations in Guatemala, especially with young backpackers.

 It’s a unique natural phenomenon, made up of a series of pools formed on a rock bridge over the Cahabon river.